asantoni/survivalism/README.md

         play

-3. On UNIX-like systems, open a command prompt to the survivalism directory and run:
+3. On Unix-like systems, open a command prompt to the survivalism directory and run:

         make -f Makefile.unix